Moist Limoncello Mascarpone Cake with Lemon Curd

 Mascarpone and cream cheese may look similar in that they are both spreadable, but they are very different.
 Cream cheese is made from milk and mascarpone is made from cream, so where cream cheese has about 33% milk fat, mascarpone is full-fat cream.
 Mascarpone is softer and smoother than cream cheese.
 Mascarpone is also slightly sweet tasting, whereas cream cheese has a tangy flavor.

-The short answer to this question is yes, Limoncello cake does contain alcohol.
+The short answer to this question is yes, this Italian Limoncello cake does contain alcohol.
 Although the amount present in one slice is not enough to get you drunk, it is still there.

-Unfortunately, the assumption that all of the alcohol evaporates during cooking is not true.
-According to Foodnetwork, the USDA conducted a study and found that all of the alcohol does not burn off during cooking or baking.
-After about 15 minutes of cooking, there is still about 40% of the alcohol left in the dish.
+Unfortunately, the assumption that all alcohol evaporates during cooking is not entirely accurate.
+According to Foodnetwork, the USDA conducted a study and found that not all of the alcohol burns off during cooking or baking.
+After about 15 minutes of cooking, approximately 40% of the alcohol remains in the dish.
 After 1 hour, 25% of the alcohol remains, and after 2 1/2 hours only 5% is still present.

 More Recipes for Lemon Lovers